cpske/programming1/assignments/homework2.md

 Submit your code to a Github repository named **ske-restaurant** in your own Github account (not the class account).
 This is the same repository as you already submitted code.
 Just commit and "push" your updates.

 > **What About My Old Code?**
 > Github keeps every commit to a repository.
 You can view and "checkout" any previous version.
-There is no need to create a backup copies.
+There is no need to create backup copies.
 The old versions are still there!
 >
-> Please *don't* create directories like "old", "version1", "homework1", etc!
+> Please **don't** create backup directories like "old", "version1", in your repository!
 There should be **only one set of source files** in the repository.
 If you really want to keep a "backup", then copy it someplace else on your computer.

 ### Programming Hints